Long Covid

 Atrophy of the muscles adjacent to the knee

-Musculoskeletal effects: muscle pain, joint pain.
+Musculoskeletal effects: muscle and joint pain.

 Person standing with diarrhoea cramps